ourresearch/openalex-docs/the-data/sources/README.md

 ### societies

-_Array:_ Societies on whose behalf the source is published and maintained, obtained from our [crowdsourced list](https://blog.ourresearch.org/society-list/).
+Societies on whose behalf the source is published and maintained.

+Obtained from our [crowdsourced list](https://blog.ourresearch.org/society-list/).
 Thanks!

 ```json
 societies: [